 Electromagnetic disturbances propagate along the electrical circuit with the speed of light, therefore, for currents that change periodically.
 For example, a 50 Hz power frequency current is almost stationary for circuits up to 100 km in length.

 High frequency electric current

-A high frequency electric current is an alternating current (from a frequency of approximately tens of kHz), for which phenomena, such as electromagnetic radiation and the effect of the skin, become significant.
-In addition, if the wavelength of the alternating current radiation becomes comparable with the dimensions of the electrical circuit elements, the quasi-stationary condition is violated, which requires special approaches to the calculation and design of said circuits.
+If the wavelength of alternating current radiation becomes comparable to the dimensions of the elements of the electrical circuit, the quasi-stationary condition is violated, which requires special approaches to the calculation and design of such circuits.

-Foucault currents (eddy currents) are closed electric currents in a massive conductor that occur when the magnetic flux that penetrates it changes, so eddy currents are induction currents.
-The faster the magnetic flux changes, the stronger the stray currents will be.
-Foucault currents do not flow along certain paths in the wires, but when closed in a conductor they form Eddy contours.
+Eddy currents are closed electrical currents in a massive conductor that occur when the magnetic flux that penetrates it changes, making eddy currents induction currents.
+The faster the magnetic flux changes, the stronger the eddy currents will be.

-The existence of parasitic currents leads to an effect on the skin, that is, the fact that alternating electric current and magnetic flux propagate mainly in the surface layer of the conductor.
-The eddy current of the conductors leads to energy losses, especially in the coils of the AC coils.
+The existence of eddy currents leads to an effect on the skin, that is, to the fact that alternating electric current and magnetic flux propagate mainly in the surface layer of the conductive material.
+Eddy current from conductors leads to energy losses, especially in the cores of alternating current coils.

 Other types of electric current

-The ripple current is a periodic electric current, whose average value over a period is different from zero.
+- The ripple current is a periodic electric current, the average value of which over a period is different from zero.